TOILET NAVIGATION

 Dr. Shigeharu Oie

-Sanyo-Onoda City University, Professor, Faculty of Pharmacy, Tokyo Healthcare University, Guest Professor, Postgraduate School.
+Sanyo-Onoda City University, Professor, Faculty of Pharmacy; Tokyo Healthcare University, Guest Professor, Postgraduate School.
 FY2012 Chairman Annual Meeting of the Japan Society for Environmental Infectious Diseases.
 Specializes in investigating the causes of nosocomial infection and hygiene management in hospitals.
-He is endeavoring to producing guidelines, etc., for administrative organizations such as the Ministry of Health and Welfare and has authored "Guidelines for disinfection and sterilization", "Book on Disinfection and Sterilization that can be used in Hospital Wards" and "How to choose and use disinfectants".
+He is involved in producing guidelines, etc., for administrative organizations such as the Ministry of Health and Welfare and has authored "Guidelines for disinfection and sterilization", "Book on Disinfection and Sterilization that can be used in Hospital Wards" and "How to choose and use disinfectants".

 尾家重治先生